Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 Globis Winterland at Klostermatte is accessible by car.
 A large parking lot is available at the valley station of the cable car.
 For the little ones there is a ski school with a ski school office and an optimal practice area.
 The clearly arranged and flat skiing area is ideal for children and beginners.
 You can go skiing, snowboarding or sledding.
-In addition, there is a ski rental, a ski depot and the family restaurant OX on the Klostermatte.
+In addition, a ski rental, a ski depot and the family restaurant OX are available on the Klostermatte.

 - An ironing lift (600 m long)

 - A platter lift as a self-ironer (600 m long)

 - Three conveyor belts (30 m, 140 m and 100 m)

 - Gate poles, wave trough tracks, small jumps, etc.